Bealby/grandpas-pocket-watch-shop/README.md

 distributed symetrically in 4 columns for large screens and decreasing to 3, 2 and 1 as screen sizes is reduced.
 This ensures the products are all clearly viewed and not erendered too small on any device screen size.

 Each product will have their Name, Cost and Sku Number displayed underneath.
 A large orange button is then displayed with the text 'ADD TO BASKET' which when hovered over will enlarge slightly and turn a lighter colour of orange.

 There are two features for the user to by pass the 'ADD TO BAKSET' and seek further detailed information on the product which can be naviagted to through clicking the Information icon or hovering over the image.

 This in turn will redirect the user to the `Product Details` page that will diplay the product soley on it's own.
 With the product image being of a larger size and a more decriptive text provided.

 A button for 'ADD TO BASKET' is displayed again with another link to enable the user to 'Keep Shopping'.

 The goal of the Website is always to encourage a purchase in a friendly manner but always provide the user to move on and continue their navigaiton through the Website.

 Once the 'ADD TO BASKET' is clicked an info window will pop up with a nitification of the product added.
 Users will be unable to add the same product twice to a basket and will be informed accordinoy if they do so.

 ### Basket App

 ![Basket](/documentation/readme/basket.png/)

 The `Basket` page will display an accumulative list of products added to basket that will include their photo, product name and sku number.
 Each product in the basket will have a delete icon attached which can be clicked and remove product, recalculating costs accordingly.

 Item(s) total, delivery and total cost will be displayed in a bold and clear font.
 The use will then have the option to click 'CHECKOUT', which will take the colour of black with white font to hihglight it's importance.
-The user of course will have the option to click 'Keep Shopping, always providing the user with options.
+The user of course will have the option to click
+'Keep Shopping, always providing the user with options.

 For smaller devices the information will be displayed as a single column with products in basket being displayed first and then the costs and Checkout item.

 ### Checkout App

 ![Checkout](/documentation/readme/checkout.png/)

 The `Checkout` page will have a simlar layout as the `Basket` page except the delete icon will not be available and there will be deliveyr information fields to fill out for payment.

 Each field will have a placeholder text difining whihc asre rewuired and which are optional.
 For registered users fileds will autmatically prefilled if the user has updates thier profile.
 Eventual payment will not go through unless all rewuired fileds are completed.
 Error messages and toast will continally adbvise the user oif there are any issues with the form. the payment.

 A `COMPLETE ORDER` button is displayed along with a secure icon dislayed to highlight it's securty.
 If all infomraiton is completed correctly a spinner window of green, matching them of website willl be shown and a toast info window dispklaying comnfirmed that order is confirmaed.
 The user will then be redirected to order success page that weill årovide all details in theeir order.
 An email will also be sent.

 It should be noted that while on the `Checkout`page there is aleways anb  option for the user to 'Adjust' their basket.

 ### Services App

 ![Services](/documentation/readme/services.png/)

 The `Service` page can only be accessed as a registered user, by clicking on the 'Repair' icon symbol in the main header of the Web page.

 The service page strts with a call-out-header of 'Visit Our Shop' followed by a sub header explaining the reasong of a reapir or valuation.

 An exciting oportinituy for any user visting the Website.

 Symbols are once cágain used to describe the type of serce, whether  it be a repir or valuation, and what each includes.

 An image of a man fixing a watch brings the page to life and below a bold header stating theday and time with a flashing arrow ppojting to a booking a appointment form.

 Al filds of the form are required and where possible dropdown choices are available allowing for less human typing errors and a greater ease for users to fill out form.

 For the date a date picker calender pops up allowig for rhe user to pick a date without habving to type a date manually which could lead to problem of date format etc.

 Once the form is filled out a bold button icon is displayed with icon symbols of booking request being displayed, making it clear for the user the action inf the button.

 Once clicked the user will ber redirected to a confimation booking page.
-Along wiht this anemail will be sent to the user confirming all their detailsof booking.
+Along wiht this anemail will be sent to the user confirming all their details of booking.
 An toast info window will also.

-The user is then clearly displayed a button icon 'BACK TO MY PROFILE' where theirbooking will be logged.
+The user is then clearly displayed a button icon
+'BACK TO MY PROFILE' where theirbooking will be logged.

 For smaller devices the 2 columns will collapse into one column with call out heading and repair/ valuations info first and booking form after.

 ### Contact App

 ![Contact](/documentation/readme/contact.png/)

 A `contact`page provides the user wiht the opportunity to get in contact  witht the owners with any order or genral enquiriy questions.
 The contact page also includes address, telephone and email detsils with an interactive map to inform usero  sof the locaiton of the shop.
 Opening details are providied i the pop up window using the Google Maps API.

 The contact form itself has three reuired fields and a clear for the bold button to click to sending Icons are used thorugh the page for intuitive understaning

-Once an email is the use is redireted tot a success page and and toast pop up window  is displayedconfirming booking.
+Once an email is the use is redireted tot a success page and and toast pop up window  is displayed confirming booking.

 there is then a keepo shoping link for the user to carry on back to home page.

 For smaller devices the 2 coliumn layout will be reduced to 1 column with the contact details and map first and the contact form displayed after.

 ### About App

 ![About](/documentation/readme/about.png/)

 An `About`page give the user of the Website some backgroiund infomraiton of the shop giving some personal details and infomraiton on the shop that can give the user  sense of peronal connection to the shop and find out about it's credituals and history.

 ### Profile App

 ![Profile](/documentation/readme/profile.png/)

 The `My Profile` page is an important opart of the Websote for  authenticated users.
 Where they are able to view past orders and  current appointment bookings.
 Order can be clicked an viewed on separte pages as well as giving the users the oopporrunity to edit or delate appoitnments.
 'Edit' and 'delete' icons are used ot intuitively infomr the user the features available.

 Order and Appontments are displayed and at a certain number, rather than conf´gesting the page will become scrolling, to keep the pages layout and viewing non congested.

 There is also delivery infomration that can be filled out and saved for future orders that will autmatically appear in Checkout

 For smaller devices the order and appoijtnemtn details reduce to a smaller amount of columns for better viewing.

 ### Extra Features